bilbo443/BILBBET/PRESEASON_TESTING.md

       render. **Owner: you** (click through) **+ Claude** (fix anything found).

-- [ ] **Confirm the "username = team name" convention actually holds once
-      real registrations start.** The Bilbbet history tab depends entirely on this — if a punter registers under a slightly different name than their exact team name (extra space, different case handled fine, but a genuine typo or abbreviation would not be), their profile tab would incorrectly show "no account registered" even though they're a real, active punter.
-Worth confirming there's real-world discipline around this during registration, or deciding whether the site should enforce/validate it. **Owner: you.**
+- [x] **"Username = team name" convention — confirmed structurally enforced, not just a real-world assumption.** Raised as a real concern earlier tonight (a mismatch would silently disable `findConflict()`'s self-interest guard, not just mis-display a profile page) — but checking `doRegister()` directly shows registration already rejects any attempt to claim a real Eliza Cup team under a non-matching username (exact match required, case-insensitive), and "custom name" registrants can't pick a team name either.
+So the guard's assumption genuinely can't be violated through normal registration.
+Worth a final real-world sanity check once actual registrations happen, but this is a confirmed-safe design, not an open risk.

 - [ ] **Dry-run the account deletion feature on a genuinely disposable test account before using it on your real "test" account.** The